steff456/WorkshopCardio/README.md

 ### Installing Spyder

-Additionally, we will need to install the Spyder editor, we recommend the Spyder installers for Windows or Mac users available [here] (https://github.com/spyder-ide/spyder/releases/tag/v5.1.4).
+Additionally, we will need to install the Spyder editor, we recommend the Spyder installers for Windows or Mac users available [here](https://github.com/spyder-ide/spyder/releases/tag/v5.1.4).
 Spyder can also be downloaded from anaconda from a system terminal by following the instruction,

 ```
 conda install spyder -c conda-forge